gvwilson/sensibleadventures/coriandel/coriandel.md

 housekeeper any more.
 That was funny.

 Someone thumped the drum by the front gate.
 I straightened my morning robe and hurried to the gate.
-It was Nednan, with three city guards wearing blue-and-black sashes.
+It was Rojyar, with three city guards wearing blue-and-black sashes.
 "Praise Chance," I said.
 I unlatched the gate.
 "Did he tell you?
 My niece, Sehdie.
 She---last night.
 Or this morning, early.
 She---I thought there might have been a burglary, but